 Except for those last corinthian columns standing, the building is indeed in bad shape.
 However, the flea market in Monastiraki was more exciting.
 As the sun had begun to go down, we realised it was time to head to the Acropolis.

-We walked by the sides of Roman Agora and through the beautiful lane of pretty beige coloured houses and streetside cafes.
-Honestly, the backside of the buildings looked like artists got bored of making Grafitti and left it halfway through.
-With The trees for sunshades, Roman/Greek ruins popping here and there, and Victorian balcony houses, this was one of the finest streets for walking in Athens is Dioskouroun street.
+As you walk by the sides of Roman Agora, a beautiful lane of pretty beige-coloured houses and streetside cafes appear.
+Honestly, the backside of the buildings looked like artists got bored of making Graffiti and left it halfway through.
+With The trees for sunshades, Roman/Greek ruins popping here and there, and Victorian balcony houses, this was one of the finest streets for walking in Athens is Dioskouroi street.

 Closer to the sky, we could spot the Parthenon from its foothill.